Cheers: Syndication

 Cheers grew in popularity as it aired on American television and entered off-network syndication in 1987, initially distributed by Paramount Domestic Television.
 When the show went off the air in 1993, Cheers was syndicated in 38 countries, with 179 American television markets and 83 million viewers.
 When the quality of some earlier footage of Cheers began to deteriorate, it underwent a careful restoration in 2001.
 The series aired on Nick at Nite from 2001 to 2004 and on TV Land from 2004 to 2008, with Nick at Nite airing week-long Cheers "Everybody Knows Your Name" marathons.
 The show was removed from the lineup in 2004.

 The series began airing on Hallmark Channel in the United States in October 2008, and WGN America in 2009.
 In January 2011, Reelz Channel began airing the series in hour-long blocks.
 MeTV began airing Cheers weeknights in 2010 until 2018.
 USA Network has aired the series on Sunday early mornings and weekday mornings to allow it to show extended-length films of 2 1/2 hours and maintain symmetric schedules.
-As of October 5, 2020, it airs every weeknight at 11pm & 11:30pm ET on Decades (now Catchy Comedy).
+As of October 5, 2020, it airs every weeknight at 11:00 p.m. and 11:30 p.m.
+ET on Decades (now Catchy Comedy).
 In addition to that, it also has occasionally appeared on their weekend binges, with its most recent one on April 6, 2025.

 In 2011, Cheers was made available on the Netflix and Amazon Prime Video streaming services.